jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+consider trimming whitespace with .trim

+can't use v-model.lazy on text fields with sliders because bad

+more helpful defualt text

+smooth load fade in?

+to toFixed on the average reducer funciton -- that should LIMIT the num of deimila places to 2, but i want to allow 0 places instrad of .0

 can try inline worker

 i think i'm forcing setup wrong if i need THIS.
 I'm not following the composition pattern.
 But thatS ok and in this case maybe preferable